 Tammy has worked in higher education for many years within the areas of financial aid, admissions, and IT application support.
-As a Blue Icon Consultant, Tammy will be working with schools to identify and assist with operational improvements and compliance.
+As a Blue Icon Consultant, Tammy works with schools to identify and assist with operational improvements and compliance.

 Tammy comes to us from City Colleges of Chicago's Wilbur Wright College where she served as associate dean of student financial services and director of financial aid.
 Prior to City Colleges, Tammy helped launch the University of Arkansas System eVersity - a new, fully online institution.
 Previously, while at the University of Arkansas at Little Rock, Tammy served as the assistant vice chancellor for enrollment services/director of financial aid.
 She served as president of the Arkansas association in 2013.
 She holds one NASFAA credential and is studying for several more.